Are you currently enrolled in Medicaid? Are you looking to get covered? Here is a quick and easy breakdown of the Medicaid program.

 What is Medicaid?

-Signed into law in 1965, Medicaid is a state and federally-funded program that provides health coverage to eligible low-income adults (including pregnant women), low-income individuals age 65 and older, children and people with disabilities.
-As of December 2019, 75 million Americans are enrolled in Medicaid, making it one of the largest sources of health care funding in the US.
-In Michigan, over 2.3 million people have Medicaid.
+Medicaid is a state and federally funded program that provides health coverage to eligible low-income adults (including pregnant women), low-income individuals age 65 and older, children and people with disabilities.
+It started in 1965.
+In April 2021, more than 75 million Americans were enrolled in Medicaid.
+It is one of the largest sources of health care funding in the US.
+In Michigan, more than 2.6 million people have Medicaid.

-Most people on Medicaid get their insurance through a private insurer, like Priority Health.
-We work with the government to provide Medicaid services through our network of doctors and hospitals.
-There is a list of services required by law to be covered.
-States can also choose to cover more services like dental care, vision, and physical therapy.
+Most people on Medicaid get coverage through a private health plan, like Priority Health.
+We work with the government to provide health services through our network of doctors and hospitals.
+There is a list of services that must be covered by law.
+States can choose to cover more services like dental care, vision, and physical therapy.

 What’s the difference between Medicare and Medicaid?

-It’s easy to get these two programs confused.
-Medicare is a federal health care program for people age 65 or older or some people with disabilities, regardless of income.
-Medicaid is a state and federal program that provides health care coverage if you have a low income.
-In Michigan, there is an expanded Medicaid program called the Healthy Michigan Plan, which offers more benefits than regular Medicaid.
+Medicare is a federal health care program for people aged 65 or older and some people with disabilities.
+Income is not a factor.
+Medicaid is a state and federal health care program for those who have a low income.
+Age is not a factor.
+In Michigan, there is an expanded Medicaid program called the Healthy Michigan Plan.
+It has more benefits than regular Medicaid.

 What is the Healthy Michigan Plan?

-The Healthy Michigan Plan is Michigan’s expanded Medicaid program and provides health benefits at a low cost.
-A Healthy Michigan Plan covers more than original Medicaid.
-For a list of coverage under the Healthy Michigan Plan, visit the Healthy Michigan Plan Handbook.
+The Healthy Michigan Plan is Michigan’s expanded Medicaid program.
+It provides health benefits at a low cost.
+The plan covers more than original Medicaid.
+It includes services like chiropractor visits and home health care.
+For a list of covered services, visit the Healthy Michigan Plan Handbook.

 To be eligible for the Healthy Michigan Plan, you must: